waxa2/lab-grouping-data/readme.md

 Import the csv into Tableau and answer the following questions:

 1. What is the distribution of number of participants at each stage for control variation and test variation?
 Please make sure that the process steps are in order.
-The final plot would look like this:
+The final plot would look like this: (It does not matter if you use the Y axis for process steps)
     <details>
       <summary> Click to see the image </summary>